Manchester gets serious about 2038 zero-carbon goal but... can it be done?

 Since December, Manchester City Council has made clearer than ever its intentions to establish the city as a UK leader on tackling carbon emissions.

 Most recently, city councillors unanimously agreed to investigate how a London-esque Ultra Low Emissions Zone could be implemented in the city centre.
-Meanwhile, councillors are due to consider a report later this March which well set out how to halve the city’s current levels direct emissions by 2025.
+Meanwhile, councillors are due to consider a report later this March which will set out how to halve the city’s current levels of direct emissions by 2025.

 But the big one is that the city aims to become zero-carbon by 2038: a plan which has been in the works for a while.

 On 16th December the council released further details of its climate action plan to become zero-carbon by 2038, noting that some 60 organisations – which collectively contribute about 20% of the city’s carbon emissions – have joined the Manchester Climate Change Partnership.